 AAA is not an adjudicating body; however, there are processes in place to support members in getting their grievances addressed when unwanted behaviors occur in the context of AAA-sponsored events and activities (e.g. conferences, editorial activities, governance events).

-Effective October 1, 2018, the AAA Ombudspeople for Sexual Harassment and Sexual Assault will receive complaints of harassment in the context of AAA settings and activities.
-They will ascertain the view of the complainant to determine what outcome they want and, where appropriate, the Ombudspeople will refer the complainant to the police.
+The AAA Ombudsperson for Sexual Harassment and Sexual Assault will receive complaints of harassment in the context of AAA settings and activities.
+They will ascertain the view of the complainant to determine what outcome they want and, where appropriate, the Ombudsperson will refer the complainant to the police.
 They will also serve as a resource by, among other things, (i) educating the complainant on AAA’s Policy on Sexual Harassment and Sexual Assault; and (ii) advising the complainant of publicly available anti-harassment resources.
-If the complainant wishes for the Ombudspeople to actively participate in resolving the complaint, and with the complainant’s consent, the Ombudspeople will discuss the complaint with the alleged harasser and give them an opportunity to respond to the complaint.
-The Ombudspeople will also facilitate discussion between both parties to achieve an informal resolution that is acceptable to the complainant.
-The Ombudspeople will follow up after the outcome of the complaints process to determine whether the behavior has stopped; record the dates, times, and facts of the incident and the results of the resolution process; and communicate and coordinate with the Members Programmatic Advisory and Advocacy Committee (MPAAC), where appropriate and including consultation with the complainant, especially if there is clear evidence of a possible instance of sexual harassment and/or assault in a AAA-sponsored setting or activity.
+If the complainant wishes for the Ombudsperson to actively participate in resolving the complaint, and with the complainant’s consent, the Ombudsperson will discuss the complaint with the alleged harasser and give them an opportunity to respond to the complaint.
+The Ombudsperson will also facilitate discussion between both parties to achieve an informal resolution that is acceptable to the complainant.
+The Ombudsperson will follow up after the outcome of the complaints process to determine whether the behavior has stopped; record the dates, times, and facts of the incident and the results of the resolution process; and communicate and coordinate with the Members Programmatic Advisory and Advocacy Committee (MPAAC), where appropriate and including consultation with the complainant, especially if there is clear evidence of a possible instance of sexual harassment and/or assault in a AAA-sponsored setting or activity.

 For incidents that occur outside the context of AAA-sponsored settings and activities, AAA members should seek out appropriate authorities with which to file claims of sexual harassment and sexual assault.
 Typically, the line of formal complaint is through the perpetrator’s home institution.
 AAA members should apprise themselves of the appropriate processes at their home institutions, as well as in the legal jurisdictions where fieldwork, meetings, and other business are conducted.